Curbside Waste/Recycling/Yard Waste Collection

 WHAT SIZE AND TYPE OF CONTAINER CAN I USE?

-Suitable containers for single-family/single-family attached dwellings shall be made of metal or plastic, not exceeding thirty (30) gallon capacity each, and sold commercially for the specific purpose of garbage and refuse disposal.
-The container shall have a close fitting top or be capable of being tightly closed by tying the top.
+Containers for single-family homes and townhomes are required to be made of metal or plastic, not exceeding thirty (30) gallon capacity each, and must be sold commercially for the specific purpose of garbage and refuse disposal.
+The container is required to have a close fitting top or be capable of being tightly closed by tying the top.
 Sixty (60) or ninety (90) gallon refuse containers may be rented on a monthly basis from Waste Management at 1(800) 796-9696.

 WHAT ABOUT MULTI-UNIT DWELLING COMPLEXES?